LaMonte Wade Jr Player Props: Giants vs. Cardinals

-On Tuesday, LaMonte Wade Jr (.514 slugging percentage in past 10 games, including one home run) and the San Francisco Giants face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 7:45 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .553 in his past 10 games, including one home run -- will be in action for the San Francisco Giants against the St. Louis Cardinals, with Jordan Montgomery on the mound, on June 14 at 1:15 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cubs.
+In his most recent appearance, he collected two extra-base hits (2-for-5 with two doubles) against the Cardinals.

 LaMonte Wade Jr Game Info & Props vs. the Cardinals